1.4 DUTY OF JURY (COURT READS AND PROVIDES

-Members of the Jury: Now that you have heard all of the evidence [and the arguments of the attorneys], it is my duty to instruct you as to the law of the case.
+Members of the Jury: Now that you have heard all of the evidence [and the arguments of the attorneys], it is my duty to instruct you on the law that applies to this case.

 [Each of you has received a copy of these instructions that you may take with you to the jury room to consult during your deliberations.]

-[A copy of these instructions will be sent with you to the jury room when you deliberate.]
+[A copy of these instructions will be sent to the jury room for you to consult during your deliberations.]

 It is your duty to find the facts from all the evidence in the case.
 To those facts you will apply the law as I give it to you.
 You must follow the law as I give it to you whether you agree with it or not.
 And you must not be influenced by any personal likes or dislikes, opinions, prejudices, or sympathy.
 That means that you must decide the case solely on the evidence before you.
 You will recall that you took an oath to do so.